Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_tumbling_frequencies.md

 plt.show()
 ~~~

-<span style="color:red">**STOP:**</span> Run the code blocks for simulating the random walks and plotting the outcome.
+**STOP:** Run the code blocks for simulating the random walks and plotting the outcome.
 Are the cells moving up the gradient?
 How do the shapes of the trajectories differ for different tumbling frequencies?
 What value of the average tumbling frequency do you think is best?
 {: .notice--primary}

 ## Comparing tumbling frequencies over many cells